 Recommendations

 Based on its analysis, members of this subgroup agree that this WHOIS1 recommendation has been partially implemented.
-One further recommendation is provided here to address the problems/issues identified above.
+Further recommendations are provided here to address the problems/issues identified above.

-Recommendation R1.1: The ICANN Board should update the Charter of its BWG-RDS to include forward-looking planning, based on a regular assessment of the RDS' fitness to meet legal requirements and legitimate user needs as outlined in the Bylaws.
+Recommendation R1.1: The ICANN Board should put into place a forward-looking mechanism to monitor possible impacts on the RDS from legislative and policy developments around the world.

+Recommendation R1.2: To support this mechanism, the ICANN Board should instruct the ICANN Organization to assign responsibility for monitoring legislative and policy development around the world and to provide regular updates to the Board.

 Findings: While a number of steps were taken towards making WHOIS a strategic priority for the organization, the record of actions over the last year and in particular the challenging situation as concerns compliance with data protection requirements show that implementation of this recommendation is not yet sufficient.